muxup/muxup-site/pages/2023q1/week-log.md

 downstream work (or perhaps just a less productive week - I am only human!).

 ## Week of 27th February 2023
-* Completed (to the point I was happy to publish at lest) my attempt to enumerate the [commercially available RISC-V SoCs](/pages/2023q1/commercially-available-risc-v-silicon.md).
+* Completed (to the point I was happy to publish at least) my attempt to enumerate the [commercially available RISC-V SoCs](/pages/2023q1/commercially-available-risc-v-silicon.md).
 I'm very grateful to have received a whole range of suggested additions and